-As of December 31, 2022, Moody's, S&P and Fitch rated our long-term unsecured debt below investment grade.
+As of December 31, 2023, Moody's, S&P and Fitch rated our long-term unsecured debt below investment grade.
 In addition, the capital markets for sub-investment grade companies are not as liquid as those involving investment grade entities.
 These factors have resulted in a higher cost of funds for us and have caused our senior unsecured debt to trade with greater volatility.

-Our unsecured debt totaled \$7.0 billion at December 31, 2022.
+Our unsecured debt totaled \$5.9 billion at December 31, 2023.
 We utilize the unsecured debt markets to help fund our business and refinance outstanding debt.
-The amount, type and cost of this funding directly affects the cost of operating our business and growing our assets and is dependent upon outside factors, including our credit rating from rating agencies.
+The amount, type and cost of this funding directly affect the cost of operating our business and growing our assets and are dependent upon outside factors, including our credit rating from rating agencies.
 There can be no assurance that our credit ratings will not be reduced further.
 A reduction in the credit ratings of our senior unsecured debt could adversely affect our liquidity, increase our borrowing costs, limit our access to the capital markets and place incremental pressure on net interest income.

-Adverse market conditions or an inability to effectively manage our liquidity risk could negatively impact our ability to meet our liquidity and funding needs, which could materially and adversely impact our results of operations, cash flow or financial condition.
+Adverse market conditions or an inability to effectively manage our liquidity risk or access liquidity could negatively impact our ability to meet our liquidity and funding needs, which could materially and adversely impact our results of operations, cash flow or financial condition.

 We must effectively manage our liquidity risk.
-We require liquidity to meet cash requirements such as day-to-day operating expenses, origination of loans, required payments of principal and interest on borrowings, and distributions to shareholders.
-We expect to fund our ongoing liquidity needs, including the repayment of \$7.0 billion of senior unsecured notes that mature in 2023 to 2043, primarily through our current cash, investments and unencumbered FFELP Loan and Private Education Refinance Loan portfolios, the predictable operating cash flows provided by operating activities, the repayment of principal on unencumbered education loan assets, and the distribution of overcollateralization from our securitization trusts.
+We require liquidity and the ability to access funds held at banks and other financial institutions to meet cash requirements such as day-to-day operating expenses, origination of loans, required payments of principal and interest on borrowings, and distributions to shareholders.
+We expect to fund our ongoing liquidity needs, including the repayment of \$5.9 billion of senior unsecured notes that mature in 2024 to 2043, primarily through our current cash, investments and unencumbered FFELP Loan and Private Education Refinance Loan portfolios, the predictable operating cash flows provided by operating activities, the repayment of principal on unencumbered education loan assets, and the distribution of overcollateralization from our securitization trusts.
 We may also, depending on market conditions and availability, draw down on our secured FFELP Loan and Private Education Loan facilities, issue term ABS, enter into additional Private Education Loan ABS repurchase facilities, or issue additional unsecured debt.
-We may maintain too much liquidity, which can be costly, or may be too illiquid, which could result in financial distress during times of financial stress or capital market disruptions.
+We may maintain too much liquidity, which can be costly, or may be too illiquid or may be unable to access funds held at banks and other financial institutions due to such banks or financial institutions entering receivership or becoming insolvent, which could result in financial distress during times of financial stress or capital market disruptions.